maliMirkec/personal-website/site/stories/index.md

 ---
 layout: index
-title: Blog
+title: Stories
-description: Here are the latest posts from Silvestar's blog.
-He covers mostly frontend, JAMstack, WordPress, and freelancing topics.
+description: Here are some random thoughts and notes about work, web development, and everything else.
 type: stories
 pagination:
   data: stories